nicodoggie/bastion-falls/content/events/first-kalassarian-kureran-war-began.md

 +++

-After nearly a century of close contact, communication adn cooperatiobn between the old Republic of the Kalassus, now styled the \[new:organization:Kalassarian Empire\], and the Kurerans of Korad, war broke out.
+Only 15 years since the formation of the [Kalassarian Empire](@/organizations/kalassarian-empire.md) from the ashes of the [Republic of the Kalassus](@/organizations/republic-of-the-kalassus.md), war was declared against the [Koradin Kurerans](@/ethnicities/koradin-kurerans.md).
+The mutual show of aggression ended about a century of close contact, communication and cooperation between the two cultures.

+# Casus Belli

 The Kurerans no longer wanted to conduct trade with the empire, due to its growing expansionist agenda.
-The Kalassarians were using Kureran magical devices to fuel it, and the Kurerans no longer wanted anything to do with them.

-* * *
+In order to justify the termination of trade agreements, the Kurerans argued that the *Kalassarian Empire* was no longer the same entity as the *Republic of the Kalassus*.
+The argument was that, since the party asignatory to the agreement no longer existed, the agreement was null and void, and was no longer in force.
+If the Kalassarians wished to gain access to Kureran magical devices, among other goods, they would have to apply for a new agreement.

+The Kurerans would immediately deny any application due to Kalassarian military aggression destabilizing the [Beteran continent](@/locations/betera/index.md).
+Escalating matters, the Kurerans decided to even make deals with other polities for defensive capabilities, most notably with [Manascula](@/locations/manascula.md).

+{{ incomplete() }}